 In the full business plan, there are usually six finance tables.
 Tables 1-3 and 6 relate to revenue budgets, while tables 4 and 5 relate to capital budgets and funding.

-At this stage of the business planning cycle, we only produce table 3 for revenue, along with the capital tables.
+At this stage of the business planning cycle, we produce Table 3 for revenue, along with the capital tables (Exempt appendices 4 and 5).